dkeitley/Map-Formation-Models/README.md

 Willshaw DJ, von der Malsburg C (1979) A marker induction mechanism for the establishment of ordered neural mappings: its application to the retinotectal problem.
 Philos Trans R Soc Lond B Biol Sci 287:203–243.

+## Acknowledgments

+We are grateful to the BBSRC for financially supporting this project through a Research Experience Placement scheme (DTP reference BB/M011194/1).